NathanH-VCU/Access-Twitter-API/README.md

 -	Dataset : YouTube comments from Kaggle

 ## Data
 For our data we are utilizing Kaggle's YouTube Statistics dataset, specifically the comments.csv file.
-This data set contains a list of Video ID's, comments, likes, and the Sentiment of the comments.
-For our project we are only utilizing th comments and their sentiment for training and developing our model.
+This data set contains a list of Video ID's, comments, likes, and the Sentiment of each comment.
+For our project we are only utilizing the comments and their sentiment for training and developing our model.
 The size of our data set is 18,409 comments with 12.7% negative sentiment, 25% neutral sentiment, and 62% positive sentiment.
+For our twitter data we are using tweepy to pull from the twitter api all replies to Youtube tweets.
+This data includes the origional tweet from YouTube, the Reply that is 6 words or longer and the user who replied.
+The only information we need from this is the reply.

 ## Doc